CanonicalLtd/maas-docs/en/troubleshoot-faq.md

 ### Use the custom image

-Images are stored on the region controller in `/var/lib/maas/boot-resources/`, with the *current* directory linking to the latest synchronised images.
+Images are synchronised by the region controller and stored on the rack controller in `/var/lib/maas/boot-resources/`, with the *current* directory linking to the latest synchronised images.

 For example, the latest low-latency Ubuntu 16.04 image can be found in the following directory: